ibm-cloud-docs/virtualization/recover-your-vmware-vsphere-environment-when-disaster-strikes.md

 3. In the **Backup Infrastructure** window, click **Managed Servers > Managed servers**.
 4. From the ribbon menu, click **Add Server** and double-click **VMware vSphere**.
 5. Enter the private IP address of the vSphere server and click **Next**.
 6. Enter the account credentials of a local account with administrator privileges on the vSphere server that is specified previously. **Note:** The account username must be in DOMAIN\USER format for domain accounts, or HOST\USER format for local accounts.
 To add an account, click **Add** and enter the appropriate username and password.
-Do not change the default VMware web services port unless your network administrator tells you to. <!-- otherwise during [Veeam Backup & Replication installation](#_Installing_Veeam_Backup).--> Click **Next**.
+Do not change the default VMware web services port unless your network administrator tells you to.
+Click **Next**.
    * Veeam Backup & Replication attempts to connect to the vSphere server.
 If the connection attempt fails, check that the account exists and has administrator privileges on the vSphere server before you try again.
 7. Click **Finish**.
 8. Verify that the vSphere server is successfully added by clicking **Managed Servers > VMware vSphere**.